Updated 6th of Feb 2018

 Social media is a breeding ground for disgruntled people and you need to ensure that your team is there to listen and gather notes on potential voters.
 It is free to use and you don’t even have to leave the office to know what is troubling Mary in Iowa or Derek in Washington.
 Facebook is a tool that will enhance your campaign awareness and build relationships with your audience.
 By utilizing a Facebook page, you’re able to connect with a larger prospect pool in an efficient way.
 Twitter also is a powerful tool in that it helps to relay news at a moment’s notice.
 Broadening your channels of engagement in this way enriches your campaign and delivers real feedback to strengthen your message.

-Something the Tea Party have shown themselves to be very good at is community-based initiatives.
+Taking all this into consideration. something groups like the Tea Party have shown themselves to be very good at is community-based initiatives.
 They are able to maintain a local feel and build support from the bottom up.
 These campaigns are refreshing to potential voters because it is the opinions of the people who have been there from the start that matter the most.

 Once you have your message developed, you can test it on many platforms, not just focus groups.
 This should help the candidate to understand the political landscape.
 We can’t fight the fact that we are living in the information age, this means that there is no limit to the research and polling we can carry out.
 Testing your message at ground level means that by the time it has reached the higher tiers such a televised debates or campaign run-in, you're ready for all eventualities.